thierbig/BG3UpscalerProxy/README.md

 ## Known Issues

 - **MCM Menu Not Appearing Correctly**: The Mod Configuration Menu may not pop up correctly when using this proxy.
 Workaround: Set your MCM settings before installing this mod, then reload your game with this mod installed.
+  - For the option to change MCM settings in-game, we need PureDark to publish a new version with the option to disable his overlay because it's conflicting with MCM.
+Ask him on Discord.
 - **Save File Images Not Rendering Correctly**: In-game save file images may not be properly rendered.
 This is only a visual issue and does not affect functionality.

 ## Troubleshooting